damienchambon/Hackathon-Eleven/README.md

         planes were taxiing at the same time and heading to the same runway when a specific aircraft starts taxiing.
     * add_shortest_path_length.py: Returns the dataframe passed as an input where a column representing the length of the shortest path between a gate and a runway was added.
-    * dataset_cleaning.py: cleans all the datasets (accepts different modes -> mode='train' or mode='test'
+    * dataset_cleaning.py: cleans all the datasets (accepts different modes -> mode='train' or mode='test')
-    * dataset_joining.py
+    * dataset_joining.py: joins the four main dataframes.
     * Preprocessing.py: generates the preprocessing on the merged dataframe.
 The preprocessing includes the generation of the target   variable, the drop of several useless columns, scaling and OneHot Encoding.

     * train.py: training function that trains the selected model Light GBM on the training data.

 3. resources
     * In this folder you would need to add the data with the name specified in the main.py